650 N. Boonville Ste. 100

 The Downtown Community Improvement District is a self-taxing district that provides services in the downtown area targeted to making downtown clean, safe and friendly.
-The itsdalldowntown.com Web site is the definitive guide to what’s happening in art, dining, shopping and entertainment in the Downtown Arts District, as well as in the historic districts of Commercial Street and Walnut Street.
+The Community-Improvement-District Web page is the definitive guide to what’s happening in art, dining, shopping and entertainment in the Downtown Area.
+The CID strives to keep Springfield “Clean, Safe & Friendly!”.

 305 E Walnut St.

 An upscale boutique hotel in the heart of downtown Springfield, Hotel Vandivort complements downtown’s robust arts, dining, nightlife and business scene, and providing a place to stay for traveling professionals and vacationers who want an original Springfield experience.
 Enjoy Hotel Vandivort’s unique decor, including lots of original local art, plus top flight dining at The Order, its in-house restaurant and lounge.

 404A W. Walnut

 Jabber Media was founded in the Fall of 2014 in a meeting between two organizations that had close working ties for several years.
 NTVB Media, owner and publisher’s of TV Guide Magazine, TV Weekly and many other publications, teamed up with several industry executives to form and establish Jabber Media.
 Two of the executives were former owners of United Media Graphics that had worked with NTVB in their past.

 The thought was, by intertwining the vast expertise with the efficiencies of the combined structure, they could meld Jabber Media into a company that could grow successfully by providing high quality printing, shared distributed costs and “Gold Standard” customer support.
 These three principles are self evident in each and every quote and every completed project!